nobuhikosekiya/tf-cloudtrail-s3-elasticagent/readme.md

-# CloudTrail Logs Collection via S3-SQS Infrastructure
+# AWS CloudTrail to Elastic - Log Collection Infrastructure via S3-SQS

-This Terraform configuration sets up an infrastructure to collect AWS CloudTrail logs.
+This Terraform configuration sets up an infrastructure to collect AWS CloudTrail logs and send them to Elastic Stack.
 The logs are stored in an S3 bucket, and notifications are sent to an SQS queue.
-An EC2 instance with appropriate IAM permissions is created, but the Elastic Agent installation and configuration will be done manually.
+An EC2 instance with appropriate IAM permissions is created for running Elastic Agent, but the agent installation and configuration will be done manually.

 ## Architecture